ioccc-src/winner/faq.md

 <div id="SDL">
-### Q: How do I compile and install SDL1 or SDL2 for entries that require it?
+### Q 5.1: How do I compile and install SDL1 or SDL2 for entries that require it?
 </div>

 This depends on your operating system but below are instructions for Linux and